annabkr/Mancala/README.md

 All of the marbles will be taken out of that position, and they will move along the numerical path outlined in the Position Key.

-1 Marble will be dropped in each position passed until all the marbles have been dropped.
+One (1) Marble will be dropped in each position passed until all the marbles have been dropped.

 * If a player passes their opponent's end zone, it is skipped and no marble is dropped.
 * If a player passes over their OWN end zone, a marble is dropped.
 * If a player finishes their turn by dropping a marble in their end zone, they get another turn.
-*

 The game ends when a player has 5 marbles in their end zone.